euleryuan/Orbital-CLIP/README.md

 To respect patient confidentiality, raw images are not hosted in this public repository.
 However, we provide the complete methodological framework, preprocessing pipelines, and core training logic to allow for full algorithmic replication.
 For access to de-identified data for research purposes, please contact the corresponding author, subject to ethical approval and data-use agreements.

 ## 📜 Citation
-If this codebase assists in your research, please cite our work:
+If this codebase assists in your research, please cite our work: Sequential Sensitivity Analysis of MultimodalLarge Language Models for Rare Orbital Disease Detection.

 ## 📄 License
 This project is licensed under the Apache License 2.0.